Causation in English law: Loss of a chance

 In loss of chance cases, the court is invited to assess hypothetical outcomes, either affecting the claimant or a third party where the defendant's negligence deprived the claimant of the opportunity to obtain a benefit or avoid a loss.
 Although it has been relatively unsuccessful in cases of medical negligence, it does provide a remedy in professional negligence generally.

-Loss of a right

-Recent medical negligence cases suggest tacit recognition of a more rights-based approach to damage.

 Causation: law and science compared

 Science and law have different functions but share striking similarities.
 Both purport to provide rational, reasoned, independent, unbiased processes concerned with the objective assessment of evidence.
 There are also striking differences.
 Scientific assertions compared with determinations of legal causation have the following characteristics: